jcervas/class-cmu-84-721/syllabus.md

   - Stephens-Dougan, L. (2021).
 The Persistence of Racial Cues and Appeals in American Elections. *Https://Doi.Org/10.1146/Annurev-Polisci-082619-015522*, *24*, 301--320.

 ### Political Participation
+**FIGURE OUT WHERE TO PUT THIS**
+Kay Lehman Schlozman et al., Unequal and Unrepresented (Princeton University Press) (2018) - Introduction & Unequal Voice in an Unequal Age + one substative chapter of your choice

 - **Tuesday, November 21**:
   - Claire Willeck & Tali Mendelberg, Education and Political Participation, 25 Annual Review of Political Science 89–110 (2022)